If you know an alum that should be recognized for their achievements, we want to know about them!

 Trent has also shown his dedication to his community.
 He served on the Ankeny Community Schools Board of Directors from 2001-2011, was a mentor for numerous Ankeny Middle and High School students, mentored through the Greater Des Moines Partnership Junior Leadership program, has been a member of Ankeny Rotary since 2003, and has served on the Iowa Heart Association Board of Directors.
 He currently serves on the Ankeny Economic Development Board and is an active member of the Ankeny Chamber of Commerce, sponsoring numerous events and educational opportunities for the Chamber, serving on the policy and public affairs committees, and participating in the Greater Des Moines Partnership D.C. team for small business legislation.
 He is also a current member of the Ankeny Angel Investors.

-At Simpson, Trent has been a member of the Simpson College Alumni Association Board of Directors, is a Lifetime Member of The Presidents’ Society with his wife, Renee ’92, and is a staunch supporter of EMERGE@Simpson.
-Both Trent and Renee also served on the campaign committee for the Imagine the Impact Comprehensive Campaign and have established endowed student scholarships.
+At Simpson, Trent has been a member of the Simpson College Alumni Association Board of Directors, is a Lifetime Member of The Presidents’ Society with his late wife, Renee ’92, and is a staunch supporter of EMERGE@Simpson.
+Trent also served on the campaign committee for the Imagine the Impact Comprehensive Campaign and has established endowed student scholarships.

 Trent’s philanthropy reaches widely, and his compassion for the people around him is evident.
 As his nominator stated, “Trent will never fully achieve his goals in life as he is always changing, adjusting, and adding to them daily.
 He is a lifelong learner and will continue to impact others around him.”